What is a Landscape Horticulturist?

 - There are two options for schooling

-- Complete a Foundation Program (equivalent to Level 1 and 2) at an ITA approved college; then transfer to designated training institution to complete Level 3 and 4.
+- Complete a Foundation Program (equivalent to Level 1 and 2) at a SkilledTradesBC approved college; then transfer to designated training institution to complete Level 3 and 4.
 Go to our Training Options page for a list of training institutions that offer the foundation and block release levels.

 - Upon completion of all schooling and hours, you are awarded a Red Seal Certificate of Qualification and a Certificate of Apprenticeship as a Landscape Horticulturist.

-- Foundation programs provide students with the core knowledge and skills required in horticulture
+- The Horticulture Technician Foundation program provides students with the core knowledge and skills required in horticulture.

-- The courses will be conducted in a classroom and may include some fieldwork on or off campus
+- The courses are conducted in a classroom and include some fieldwork on or off campus.

-- Foundation students do not require a sponsor to participate
+- Horticulture Technician Foundation students do not require a sponsor to participate.

-- These programs vary in length from 9-10 months depending upon the training provider
+- This program varies in length from 9-10 months depending upon the training provider.

 - Upon successful completion of the program, a student will receive;

-- Credit for Level 1 and 2 of the Horticulture apprenticeship program.
-This allows the student to enter level 3 of the Landscape Apprenticeship program
+- Credit for Level 1 and 2 of the Red Seal Landscape Horticulturist apprenticeship program.
+This allows the student to enter level 3 of the Red Seal Landscape Horticulturist apprenticeship program.

-- Click here for a list of Training Institutions that offer a foundation program
+- Visit the Training Options page for a list of Training Institutions that offer a Horticulture Technician program.

 Steps to become a Landscape Horticulturist Apprentice

-- You must have a Sponsor who is either a Certified Tradesperson or has Sign-Off Authority and has registered with the ITA.
+Step 1: Register the apprenticeship with SkilledTradesBC.
+You must have a Sponsor who is either a Certified Tradesperson or has Sign-Off Authority and has registered with SkilledTradesBC.
 Click here for Sponsor information.
 HortEducation.ca can be your sponsor for the school duration if you do not have employment in the field.
 Contact HortEducation.ca – [email protected]

-- Complete the Apprenticeship and Sponsor Registration Form with your sponsor and mail or fax to ITA (contact info is on the form).
+- If you prefer to use a paper-based system; or, this is the sponsor’s first apprentice registration since either completing their Red Seal Landscape Horticulturist Certificate of Qualification or receiving sign-off authority status, complete the Apprenticeship and Sponsor Registration Form with your sponsor and mail or fax it to SkilledTradesBC (contact info is on the form).

-- After completing Level 4 and logging 6,480 hours, your ‘Recommend for Certification’ form must be signed by your sponsor.
-This form is provided by ITA upon completing of all training and work based hours.
+Step 4: Apply for Certificate of Qualification.
+After completing Level 4 technical training, the IP Exam, and logging 5,280 workplace training hours, your ‘Recommend for Certification’ form must be signed by your sponsor.
+This form is provided by SkilledTradesBC upon completing of all training and work based hours.
+Note***(Apprentices who have completed at least one level of technical training before September 2018 require 6,480 workplace hours, unless they transition to the harmonized training standard.)

 - [email protected]